 Stir it all together and your dip is ready to go!

-Serve this with wavy potato chips.
+Serve this Scallion Dip with wavy potato chips.
 There is no other option in my book.

-I know this dip is good because while I made actual dinner one night this week, Betsy and I ate this entire bowl of dip.
+I know this Scallion Dip is good because while I made actual dinner one night this week, Betsy and I ate this entire bowl of dip.

 Some things never change I guess!